FuGangqiang/mdblog.rs/README.md

 # Mdblog

-Create static site blog from markdown files with features:
+Static site generator from markdown files with features:

 * TeX style math support
 * file path is the post url